markgossa/Mocker/README.md

     # ]
     ```

-### Complex example using .NET Core 3.1
+### Complex example using C#

 The example below shows an integration test for a WeatherService which calls an API to get the temperature for a given location.

 The test performs the below tasks:

-* Clears all rules from Mocker
+1. Clears all rules from Mocker
-* Clears all request history from Mocker
+2. Clears all request history from Mocker
-* Adds a new rule to Mocker that responds to a `WeatherServiceTemperatureRequest` which has matching headers, method, query and route with a custom `WeatherServiceTemperatureResponse`, with a HTTP status code of 200 and custom headers after a delay of approx. 500ms.
+3. Adds a new rule to Mocker that responds to a `WeatherServiceTemperatureRequest` which has specific headers, method, query and route with a custom `WeatherServiceTemperatureResponse`, with a HTTP status code of 200 and custom headers after a delay of approx. 500ms.
-* Calls the `WeatherService.GetTemperature()` method (SUT)
+4. Calls the `WeatherService.GetTemperature()` method (system under test)
-* Asserts the output from the `WeatherService`
+5. Asserts the output from the `WeatherService`
-* Calls the Mocker Http History API to assert that the correct request was received and only one request was received.
+6. Calls the Mocker Http History API to assert that the correct request was received and only one request was received.

 See the full example project in the `examples` folder.